-The mercury comparison study described in 1.02a investigated water quality, tissue & food web, and sediment components in the following St. Louis River habitats and at the reference site.
+The mercury comparison study described in 1.02a investigated water quality, fish tissue, food web, and sediment components in St. Louis River habitats and at the reference site.
 Data analysis and report writing was completed by USGS in 2021 and findings have been published in the journal: Science and the Total Environment.
-Examining historical mercury sources in the Saint Louis River estuary: How legacy contamination influences biological mercury levels in Great Lakes coastal regions.
-Data gap analyses were completed as described in 1.02a, above.
-Dr. Janssen is preparing a report to document the work done for management action 1.02a and 1.02b.
-Completion of these actions is anticipated after final Technical Team review of the report.
+Examining historical mercury sources in the Saint Louis River estuary: How legacy contamination influences biological mercury levels in Great Lakes coastal regions (Janssen, 2021.)
+Data gap analyses in near shore environments applicable to both 1.02a and 1.02b have been completed.
+Dr. Janssen consolidated the mercury findings into one report "New Tools for a Legacy Problem: How Isotope Tracers inform Area of Concern Actions in the St. Louis River" and submitted it to a scientific journal for publication, so these actions 1.02a and 1.02b are deemed complete.
+The Technical Team has reviewed progress updates for this work and will also review the final report once published.